 The BMW Curved Display clubs a 12.3-inch fully digital instrument cluster and a 14.9-inch control display as a single unit angled towards the driver.
 It runs on the BMW Operating System 8 (BMW OS 8), which offers eye-catching graphics and futuristic textures and forms.
 The new-generation BMW Head-Up Display features a flush-fit projector, designed to stay hidden from sight.

-BMW Group manufactures the iX at the Dingolfing plant entirely using regional green hydroelectricity from the Uppenborn-Isar hydropower plants between Moosburg and Landshut.
-The facility should commence production of the BMW iX M60 in March 2022, as per a post from g80.bimmerpost.com forum member ynguldyn.
+BMW Group produces the iX, including the iX M60, at the Dingolfing plant entirely using regional green hydroelectricity from the Uppenborn-Isar hydropower plants between Moosburg and Landshut.

 BMW iX M60 FAQs

 What is the BMW iX M60 release date?